The Nimbus Founding Story

 Finding Demand

 The idea behind ServisHero was a classic two-sided marketplace.
 On one side, you had homeowners and businesses searching for a reliable handyman, cleaner, or electrician, and on the other, service professionals looking to increase their earnings.
 We aimed to solve the ‘chicken or egg’ problem — finding enough customers to entice service providers, and vice versa.
 How did we plan to make money?
 We charged service providers to respond to verified customer leads, similar to how dating sites charge certain users a fee to respond to matches.
 We didn’t mind if customers only used us once or twice for a quick service like gardening.
-The broader plan was to build a platform so comprehensive that people could find everything from swimming instructors to tuition teachers on ServisHero — a modern-day Yellow Pages.
+The broader plan was to build a platform so comprehensive that people could find everything from swimming instructors to tuition teachers — a modern-day Yellow Pages.

 But the reality hit fast — how does a one-year-old startup with a team of three in Singapore find enough customers to grow?
 Without customers, there would be no service pros interested in joining our platform.
 Without service providers, there would be no services, and without services, there would be no customers!
 It was the classic ‘chicken or egg’ problem every marketplace faces.
 I had to solve one side of the puzzle before the other.